• Skip to primary navigation

 Outdoor Control

 Leafcutter ants make obvious trails that appear as areas stripped bare of grass.
-Also, the many mounds and large size of leafcutter ant nests make them easy to spot.
+Also, the many mounds and large size of leafcutter ant nests make areas of ant activity easy to spot.

 Once you’ve found the nest, the best method of control is to thoroughly drench it with a pesticide such as Conquer or Demand.